m-murad/compressor-head/readme.md

 *HEIGHT* is the desired height.
 *FORMAT* is the desired image format (Supported formats - JPEG, PNG and WEBP).
 ```

+Both WIDTH and HEIGHT should be integers greater than or equal to zero:
+ * If *both are zero*, the image will not be scaled.
-Both WIDTH and HEIGHT should be positive integers.
-Both WIDTH and HEIGHT cannot be zero.
-If one of the two is zero it will scale that non-zero dimention and the other dimention will be scaled such that the aspect ratio remains the same.
-If both are not zero, both dimentions will scale accordingly which might change the aspect ratio of the image.
+ * If *one of the two is zero*, it will scale that non-zero dimension and the other dimention will be scaled such that the aspect ratio remains the same.
+ * If *both are not zero*, both dimentions will scale accordingly which might change the aspect ratio of the image.

 ### <a id="usage_exm"></a>Usage example